-8.3 Analysis of Outcome measures
+8.3 Analysis of outcome measures

 The fundamental assessments of efficacy will involve an "intention-to-treat" analysis among all randomized patients of allocation to screening versus allocation to usual care, irrespective of compliance.

-Analysis of the primary outcome: The chi-square test will be used to compare the proportion of participants diagnosed with AF at 2.5 years of follow up in all those randomized to screening versus all those randomized to usual care.
+Analysis of the primary outcome:

+• The chi-square test will be used to compare the proportion of participants diagnosed with AF at 2.5 years of follow up in all those randomized to screening versus all those randomized to usual care.

+Analysis of the secondary outcomes:

-Analysis of the secondary outcome: Mean durations of time with AF diagnosed after 5 years of follow-up from randomization in all those randomized to screening compared to all those randomized to usual care will be compared using a permutation test to assess statistical significance.
+- The chi-square test will be used to compare the proportion of participants diagnosed with AF at 2.5 years of follow up in those randomized to screening versus those randomized to usual care separately by age subgroups of <80 and ≥80 years and by sex subgroups at randomization, with a test for heterogeneity of the results between the two subgroups. - Mean durations of time with AF diagnosed after 5 years of follow-up from randomization in all those randomized to screening compared to all those randomized to usual care will be compared using a permutation test to assess statistical significance (in the overall cohort and, separately, by age subgroups of <80 and ≥80 years and by sex subgroups at randomization, with a test for heterogeneity between the two subgroups).
 Those with no diagnosis of AF by the end of the study will contribute zero time with AF.